Select Language::

 How is testicular cancer treated?

-Testicular surgery
+Testicular cancer surgery

 All patients should undergo surgical removal of the testicle (radical orchidectomy) as the first step.